 On June 12, 1994, sometime before midnight, Nicole Brown Simpson, 34, and Ronald Lyle Goldman, 26, were killed, dead from multiple stab wounds.
 They were found the following morning outside of Brown Simpson’s Brentwood condominium.
 The first suspect was ex-husband O.J.
 Simpson, who had flown to Chicago hours earlier.
 After receiving a phone call of the news, he took a flight back to L.A., where police met him at his house and he was handcuffed.
-He is questioned by the LAPD for three hours before being released.
+He was questioned by the LAPD for three hours before being released.
 On June 17th, 1994, Simpson was charged with two counts of murder with special circumstances.
 He didn’t surrender and was considered a fugitive.
-A suicide later was found shortly before Simpson was seen riding friend Al Cowlings’ white Ford Bronco.
+A suicide note later was found shortly before Simpson was seen riding friend Al Cowlings’ white Ford Bronco.
 Cowlings was driving and they led police on a 60-mile slow speed chase.
 They end up at Simpson’s Brentwood mansion, where Simpson finally surrenders to police.

 On June 22nd, 1994, Simpson pleads not guilty.
 In 1995, his criminal trial begins, ending in a not guilty verdict.
 Years of other trials occur, eventually landing O.J. in jail in 2008.
 On October 1st, 2017 O.J. was released from prison.

 June 12th, 2018 marks the 24th anniversary of the murder of Nicole Brown Simpson.
 Here are five chilling facts about her murder:

 1. Her two young children were sleeping inside.